simnibs/simnibs/docs/documentation/command_line/msh2cortex.rst

 * Type :code:`msh2cortex -h` for more information and options
 * This tool equivalent to selecting the **interpolate to cortical surface** or the  **tranform to fsaverage space** options in the :ref:`GUI <sim_opt>` or selecting the **map_to_surf** or the **map_to_fsavg** to *true* in the :ref:`SESSION structure <session_doc>`.
-* The :code:`--load_freeview` option automaticaly loads a FreeView window with the cortical surfaces and overlays calculated using :code:`msh2cortex` only works with FreeSurfer installed.